Top Tips for Preparing for Your Abdominoplasty

 Book your appointment online now

 The journey to a successful abdominoplasty surgery begins with understanding the procedure itself.
 A tummy tuck, or abdominoplasty, aims to remove excess skin and tighten abdominal muscles, providing a toned and slimmer appearance.
-The procedure typically involves making incisions to remove skin and fat, tightening the fascia over the abdominal muscles, and repositioning the skin around the belly button through a small incision.
+The procedure typically involves making incisions to remove skin and fat, tightening the fascia over the abdominal muscles, and repositioning the skin around the umbilicus (belly button) through a small incision.

 The surgery typically lasts three to four hours and results in a scar along the natural crease within the bikini line.
 There will also generally be a scar around your umbilicus (belly button) unless you are having a mini abdominoplasty.